wanderllama/LOOP_resolve_git_conflicts/README.md

   * _git commit -m "message"_

-* add tester 2s branch to remote repository.
-A local branch that does not exist on the remote repository must be added before you can push to remote repository
+* add tester 2s branch to remote repository and push.
+A local branch that does not exist on the remote repository must be added before you can push using _git push_
-  * _git push --set-upstream origin develop_

-* Tester 2 then pushes their code to remote repository
-  * _git push origin B2G2-098_
+  * _git push --set-upstream origin B2G2-098_

 * tester two will log into GitHub and create a pull request to merge their code into develop branch and sees that there is a conflict that needs to be resolved.
 &nbsp;